Crown Heights Spice Factory development pits labor vs locals

 Brooklyn Botanic Garden reps warn about harm from shadows

-While union reps touted the project’s job-generating potential, neighbors and some board members railed against Ian Bruce Eichner’s proposed high-rise at Community Board 9’s Tuesday hearing.
-Though the board reps said they usually support union projects, the project’s critics argued the two 39-story apartment towers will create long-term impacts that outweigh the benefits of well-paying construction jobs, including devastating effects on the Brooklyn Botanical Gardens nearby.
+While union reps touted the project’s job-generating potential, neighbors and some board members railed against Ian Bruce Eichner’s proposed high-rise at a hearing on Tuesday.
+Though the board reps said they usually support union projects, the project’s critics argued the two 39-story apartment towers will create long-term impacts that outweigh the benefits of well-paying construction jobs, including devastating effects on the Brooklyn Botanic Garden nearby.

 Community Board 9 ULURP Committee member Esteban Giron said at the Department of City Planning public scoping meeting that neighborhood tenants have stood in solidarity with union members in the past.